 Digital technologies have created empowered customers, forcing companies to adapt and focus on their customer experiences.
-Enterprise and business architecture can support these efforts.
+Enterprise and business architecture can support these efforts. along with effective data management practices.

 Marketers and product managers are getting very good at elaborating customer journeys.
 Their organizations use various agile methodologies in the hope of speeding things up and yet most of them struggle in delivering these journeys on time and within budget.
 This article describes how enterprise and business architecture can unravel optimal customer journey initiatives.
 The process begins by identifying and focusing on the problematic and enabling capabilities of their organization using a “Personal Loan” customer journey map example.